 The agent interface shows due time in a way that the target due sooner will receive higher attention.
 The simplest way to do this is to show the time remaining using the same type of hours.
 Since it is the middle of the weekend, and Ticket A is in business hours, the interface accounts for the hours until the next business day.

-For additional information about how SLAs work, check out Defining and using SLA policies.
+For additional information about how SLAs work, see the article: Defining and using SLA policies.